GARCH density and functional forecasts: Introduction

 The rest of the paper is organised as follows.
 Section \ref{sec_appr} describes the general approach for the derivation of the \pof\ distribution.
-Section \ref{sec_main} states main results, while Section \ref{sec_form} discusses the form of the \pof\ distribution when compared with the tails of the stationary distribution.
-Section \ref{sec_appl} reports the application of the exact results to the calculation of Value at Risk and of Expected Shortfall, and the comparison to alternative estimators using simulation methods.
+Section \ref{sec_main} states the main theoretical results.
+Section \ref{sec_form} discusses the degree of non-Gaussianity of the \pof\ distribution and compares the \pof\ distribution with the tails of the stationary distribution when this exists; this is the first area of application discussed above.
+Section \ref{sec_appl} discusses the second area of application, i.e. how to apply the present exact results to the calculation of the Value at Risk and of the Expected Shortfall, and compares the obtained results with alternative estimators based on MC methods.
+Section \ref{sec_forecast} discusses the third area of application of the present analytical formulae to the construction of forecast intervals for risk measures that reflect in-sample estimation uncertainty.
 Section \ref{sec_conc} concludes.
 Proofs are collected in the Appendix.